sdondley/Pod-To-HTML/README.md

   simply disregard the test and install with `--force` if that particular feature is of no use to you.

+**Note**: Perl6 2018.11 introduced handling of Definition blocks, `Defn`.
+Please upgrade if you are using that feature in the documentation.

 ## SYNOPSIS

 From the command line: